nmljourn124/final_project/README.md

 <iframe title="Median Earnings of College Majors" aria-label="chart" id="datawrapper-chart-paQ5q" src="https://datawrapper.dwcdn.net/paQ5q/2/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="620"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>

+I was surprised to find that the majority of recent graduates clustered around a median earning of 40k.
 After observing this distribution, I began to wonder what drew the most men and women to Business Management and Administration and Psychology.
 It cannot be for monetary reasons because surely there are other majors that pay more.
 As a result, I wanted to illustrate the difference in median earnings between the lowest and highest paying college majors to visually see the difference in pay.

 <iframe title="Median Earnings of Lowest and Highest Paying College Majors" aria-label="Split Bars" id="datawrapper-chart-OKpHK" src="https://datawrapper.dwcdn.net/OKpHK/2/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="276"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>